-- 0-6: Detractors, employees who are highly dissatisfied with the organization and spread negative word of mouth.
+- 0-6: Detractors: employees who are highly dissatisfied with the organization and spread negative word of mouth.

-- 7-8: Passives, employees who are neither emotionally invested nor disengaged.
+- 7-8: Passives: employees who are neither emotionally invested nor disengaged.

-- 9-10: Promoters, extremely loyal employees to the organization, and spread a positive word around.
+- 9-10: Promoters: extremely loyal employees to the organization and spread a positive word around.

-Employers should not get relaxed if they see a 9 or a 10 in most of the responses.
+Employers should not get relaxed if they see a 9 or a 10 in most responses.
 It’s easy to think that the employees who have scored your organization high are already happy, and you don’t need to focus on them.

 But does this mean that an organization should not pay attention to them or ignore them because they cause no harm?
 If an organization has a similar attitude, then they need to change it immediately.
 Even though their score is not considered while calculating eNPS, don’t ignore their feedback.
 Consistently work to make them promoters.
-Your end goal should convert them to promoters.
+Your end goal should be to convert them to promoters.

 More than anything, create a culture of feedback in your organization where anyone can share or express freely.

 What does this score mean?
-It means the employee is extremely unhappy about the organization.
+It means the employee is extremely unhappy with the organization.
 Certain things are bothering them, and you, as an organization, need to get to the root cause and identify the issues.

 The employee Net Promoter Score is the number of promoters minus the number of detractors divided by the total number of respondents multiplied by 100.